Area view of Atlanta

 ATL has plenty to offer to newcomers

-When moving to Atlanta, you’ll be staying in a metro area that is the fourth fastest-growing one in the US, and the booming economy and local revitalization initiatives might have something to do with this population surge.
-As a newcomer, you might wonder, What is the best neighborhood to live in Atlanta? or Where do hipsters and young adults live?
+When cross-country moving to Atlanta, you’ll be staying in a metro area that is the fourth fastest-growing one in the US, and the booming economy and local revitalization initiatives might have something to do with this population surge.
+As a newcomer, you might wonder what is the best neighborhood to live in Atlanta or where do hipsters and young adults live.
 To help you out a bit, we made an extensive list of the greatest spots all over the metropolis that can fulfill your specific needs.

 What You Need to Know About Atlanta Neighborhoods Before Moving